Learn BASIC Now: Microsoft Press

 Microsoft Press, the book publishing division of Microsoft, had a history of producing books about PC programming, including The Peter Norton Programmer’s Guide to the IBM PC (1985) and Ray Duncan’s Advanced MS-DOS (1986).
 When Microsoft released QuickBASIC 4.5 for MS-DOS in 1988, Microsoft Press asked permission to distribute a scaled-down version of the product with a new programming primer that could speed the adoption of QuickBASIC and attract new customers to personal computing.
 The book-and-software product would sell for $39.95 and provide all the resources that new users would need to learn modern, structured programming techniques on a DOS-based computer.

 Learn BASIC Now was written by Michael Halvorson and David Rygmyr, two Microsoft Press employees with experience in PC programming and technical writing.
 They completed the manuscript and MS-DOS sample programs over a period of five months in early 1989.
 The authors were assisted by staff editors Megan Sheppard and Dail Magee, Jr., and a team of artists, proofreaders, and compositors.
 The cover was designed by Greg Hickman, and the original illustrations were created by Becky Geisler-Johnson.
 The interior design featured multiple colors, original artwork, screen shots, and step-by-step programming instructions.

 Each lesson in the MS-DOS edition of the book included QuickBASIC programs that the reader could type in on their own or they could load the programs from 5.25” disks included with the package.

 The key feature that set the book apart from language references and other tutorials was that practice sessions were presented step by step using detailed instructions, keyboarding icons, a second color for user entry, and jargon-free terminology.
 These innovative elements were eventually transferred to the Step by Step book series published by Microsoft Press in the 1990s and 2000s.

+QuickBASIC Interpreter

+QuickBASIC Interpreter 1.0 1989 was included with the Learn BASIC Now book and the combined product was a collaboration between two internal Microsoft groups.
+Microsoft Press (Learn ...
+Now book series) was the client that requested the QBI, and the Microsoft Languages Division (the developers of QuickBASIC) produced the software.

+QBI.exe was based on QuickBASIC 4.5's QB.exe but without the ability to create executable files on disk.
+It lacked interrupt handling and signal monitoring, and limited the user's program code and data to 160K only.
+It also included the QuickBASIC Advisor system (three digital Help files), as well as QB Express, a Computer Based Training program (LEARN).

+QuickBASIC Interpreter 1.0 1989 became the basis for the QBasic interpreter 1.0 1991.
+Both products presented the same IDE menus, the same language syntax, and the same execution limits.
+However, QBasic had a condensed Advisor (single help file) and lacked QB Express (LEARN).